Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

    ![](../media/cl9-t2-s8.png)

-### Task 5: Create a pull request to intiate workflow
+### Task 5: Create a pull request to initiate workflow

 1. To create a new branch, click on the **Switch branch (1)** dropdown menu and click on **View all branches (2)**.